-How to flush Postfix’ mail queue from the command line?
+How to flush Postfix’ mail queue from the command line and delete all mail from the queue?
 Easy, use the Postfix postsuper command as explained in this post.
 The postsuper command controls different types of queues in the Postfix mail system, like the deferred or hold queue.
 This post shows you some Postfix queue operations to maintain your mail servers.

 Recursive scp without following symbolic links.
 TL;DR: when using recursive scp, symbolic links aren’t preserved and are copied as if they are normal directories.
 So you have to look for another solution to recursively transfer symlinks over ssh.
 Here is one: Tar over ssh!